Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 South Carolina Retirement System

 South Carolina has six different iterations of its base retirement system for different types of local and state employees.
 It even has a National Guard-centric plan, which not many states offer.
 The state also recently signed into law new stipulations that guide the structure of the pension fund.
 And so far things are progressing rapidly.
-Should feel as though you want some professional help navigating these systems, SmartAsset’s financial advisor matching tool can pair you with financial advisors who serve your area.
+Should feel as though you want some professional help navigating these systems, SmartAsset’s financial advisor matching tool can pair you with up to three financial advisors near you.

 Types of Retirement Systems in South Carolina